- WHS History

 - Career Center

-One (1) hour of infection control is require every 3 years for license renewal!
+One (1) hour of infection control is required every 3 years for license renewal!
 This might be a good time to increase your knowledge or refresh!
 Learning is a lifelong adventure.

 International Hearing Society